Hierarchical LLMs In-the-Loop Optimization for Real-Time Multi-Robot Target Tracking under Unknown Hazards: Abstract

 \section{Abstract}

-In this paper, we propose a hierarchical Large Language Models (LLMs) \textit{in-the-loop} optimization framework for real-time multi-robot task allocation and target tracking in an unknown hazardous environment subject to sensing and communication attacks.
+Real-time multi-robot coordination in hazardous and adversarial environments requires fast, reliable adaptation to dynamic threats.
+While Large Language Models (LLMs) offer strong high-level reasoning capabilities, the lack of safety guarantees limits their direct use in critical decision-making.
+In this paper, we propose a hierarchical optimization framework that integrates LLMs into the decision loop for multi-robot target tracking in dynamic and hazardous environments.
+Rather than generating control actions directly, LLMs are used to generate task configuration and adjust parameters in a bi-level task allocation and planning problem.
 We formulate multi-robot coordination for tracking tasks as a bi-level optimization problem, with LLMs to reason about potential hazards in the environment and the status of the robot team and modify both the inner and outer levels of the optimization.
-The inner LLM adjusts parameters to prioritize various objectives, including performance, safety, and energy efficiency, while the outer LLM handles online variable completion for team reconfiguration.
 This hierarchical approach enables real-time adjustments to the robots' behavior.
 Additionally, a human supervisor can offer broad guidance and assessments to address unexpected dangers, model mismatches, and performance issues arising from local minima.
-We validate our proposed framework in both simulation and real-world experiments with comprehensive evaluations, which provide the potential for safe LLM integration for multi-robot problems.
+We validate our proposed framework in both simulation and real-world experiments with comprehensive evaluations, demonstrating its effectiveness and showcasing its capability for safe LLM integration with multi-robot systems.